 - Face painting.
 Ask an artistic friend or teenager to paint pictures on the girls’ cheeks.
 Or make the girls feel fancy with some lip gloss, nail polish and sticker earrings.

-- Dance the Day Away.
+- Dance the day away.
 Once the girls are dolled up, play some music and let them dance.
 It could be classical or pop music.
-Many young girls seem to like pop idol Taylor Swift’s song “Love Story,” which has a fairytale theme (compare prices).
-If the girls get tired of just dancing, play a game of freeze dancing, where an adult stops the song at random points and the kids must freeze mid motion until the music starts again.
+Many young girls seem to like pop idol Taylor Swift’s song “Love Story,” which has a fairytale theme.
+If the girls get tired of just dancing, play a game of freeze dancing, where an adult stops the song at random points and the kids must freeze mid-motion until the music starts again.

 - Set up a table for making princess crafts.